peter-durrant/Application/readme.md

 [Presentation.Core](./Presentation.Core) provides supporting UI functionality and UI components for WPF.

+User controls (`UserControl`) need to implement dependency properties (view models are not practical).

+Note: to aid development, Visual Studio provides `propdp` as a shortcut to generate the boiler-plate code for dependency properties.

 ## Localisation

 [Visual Locbaml](http://visuallocbaml.com/) is an free open-source tool to assist WPF application localisation.